prologin/iorgen/README.md

 like selecting only a subset of language, by displaying the help with the `-h` flag.

+The generated code is written in a directory specified by the `-o` flag (default to `skeleton`).
+The directory is relative to the call site of *Iorgen*, but you can specify an absolute path if you want.

 ## Input format

 ### Types